33 Things to Do in Minneapolis in Winter (2024)

 This show is put on every year at the Guthrie Theater and is such a classic Christmas tale that everyone will love it.

-3. Ski at One of the Many Resorts
+3. Downhill Ski at the Local Resorts

-Whether you’re a skier or snowboarder, you’ll find everything from easy to difficult runs to check out.
+Whether you’re a skier or snowboarder, you’ll find everything from easy to difficult groomed runs to check out.

 4. Do the Polar Plunge

-Jumping into ice-cold water in the middle of a cold Minnesota winter may not be everyone’s idea of a good time.
+Jumping into ice-cold water in the middle of a cold Minnesota winter may not be everyone’s idea of a good time… But, when it’s all for such a great cause… why not go for it?!

 The Polar Plunge is a fundraiser for Special Olympics Minnesota.
+You can take part by jumping into a cold lake and help raise money for people with developmental disabilities.

 Not even some of the most extreme Minnesotans will dare to jump into the frigid lake waters in the winter!
+But if you’re up for the challenge… do it!

 5. Tour the Magical Ice Castles